 This was a very pleasant walk, with an ever-changing vista.
-If you prefer long sweeps of sandy beaches, it's best to head in the opposite direction, as there are long sandy stretches, popular with families especially in the summer months to the other side of the port, northwest of Denia.
+If you prefer long sweeps of sandy beaches, it is best to head in the opposite direction.
+There are long sandy stretches, popular with families especially in the summer months, to the other side of the port, northwest of Denia.

 5. Cap de Sant Antoni

-A visit to Cap de Sant Antoni, a sight of great natural beauty, was recommended to us by the Tourist Information in Denia.
-It's over 11km from Denia to Cap de Sant Antoni, so we opted to take a taxi, agreeing with the driver that he would wait for us and then take us on to Xabia, the next coastal town.
+A visit to Cap de Sant Antoni, a sight of great natural beauty, was recommended by the Tourist Information in Denia.
+It is over 11km from Denia to Cap de Sant Antoni, so we opted to take a taxi, agreeing with the driver that he would wait for us and then take us on to Xabia, the next coastal town.